Does Chattanooga Have Enough Ghosts?

 Episode Show Notes

-Amy is the founder and owner of Chattanooga Ghost Tours.
+Amy is the founder and owner of Chattanooga Ghost Tours, which can be found at chattanoogaghosttours.com.
 She’s also an author of nonfiction books on the paranormal, including Haunted Chattanooga (Haunted America) and The Ghostly Tales of Chattanooga (Spooky America).
 She also wrote a true crime book about The Corpsewood Manor Murders in North Georgia.
 Keep up with her on IG, FB, Pinterest or check out her shop if you’re local to Chattanooga.

 The Story that was too Scary to Tell